 Step 5: Now, you can control the table and chart from the SLICERS.
 As per your selection in the slicer, the table and chart will show their results accordingly.

 - Effective and dynamic chart.

 - It shows drops, highs, lows, everything in a single graph.

 - Large data into a concise size.

 Things to Remember about Excel Pivot Chart

-- If the data is increasing you need to change the range of the pivot table every time data increases.
-So I will advise you to use Excel Tables for auto-updating of the pivot ranges.
+- If the data is increasing, you need to change the range of the pivot table every time the data increases.
+So I will advise you to use Excel Tables to auto-update the pivot ranges.